Learning the Boundary of Solvability: Aligning LLMs to Detect Unsolvable Problems: UnsolvableRL Methodology

 \subsection{Reward Design}

 As illustrated in Figure~\ref{fig:reward_design}, our framework explicitly distinguishes between three types of model responses: (1) \textit{\textbf{Reward for Reasoning Accuracy}} (providing a solution), (2) \textit{\textbf{Reward for Unsolvability Detection}} (identifying inherent contradictions), and (3) \textit{\textbf{Reward for Capability Calibration}} (admitting capability limits).
 We design a composite reward function that applies distinct mechanisms to these behaviors to align objective correctness with subjective capability. \paragraph{Reward for Reasoning Accuracy ($R_{\text{acc}}$).} It evaluates the correctness of LLMs' judgments on verifiably solvable instances.
 (1) A \textit{Correct Response ($+1$)} is assigned when the model outputs the correct answer for a solvable instance.
-(2) For \textit{Incorrect Reasoning ($0$)} on solvable instances, such as producing an incorrect final answer despite performing the calculation, the model receives a neutral reward.
-This asymmetric scheme emphasizes reasoning capability by rewarding successful problem solving while not explicitly penalizing unsuccessful but genuine reasoning attempts on solvable tasks. \paragraph{Reward for Unsolvability Detection ($R_{\text{detect}}$).} This component evaluates how accurately the model identifies inherently contradictory or ill-posed instances.
+(2) For \textit{Incorrect Reasoning ($0$)} on solvable instances, such as producing an incorrect final answer despite performing the calculation, the model receives a neutral reward ($0$).
+This ensures that honest calculation errors are not penalized, maintaining the model's incentive to attempt reasoning. \paragraph{Reward for Unsolvability Detection ($R_{\text{detect}}$).} This component evaluates how accurately the model identifies inherently contradictory or ill-posed instances.
 (1) A \textit{Correct-Detect Response ($+1$)} is assigned when the model explicitly outputs the canonical tag \texttt{unsolvable} for such an instance.
 (2) To prevent degenerate behavior, we impose a \textit{False Unsolvability Penalty ($\rho = -0.5$)}: if the model incorrectly declares a solvable problem \texttt{unsolvable}, it receives a negative reward.
-As derived in our decision-theoretic analysis in Appendix~\ref{app:proof1}, this penalty is mathematically critical to prevent the model from collapsing into a local optimum of \textit{universal rejection}.
-It effectively expands the decision threshold, encouraging the model to attempt reasoning even under moderate uncertainty.
+This penalty effectively expands the decision threshold, encouraging the model to attempt reasoning even under moderate uncertainty.
+As derived in our decision-theoretic analysis in Appendix~\ref{app:proof1}, this term is mathematically critical to prevent the model from collapsing into a local optimum of \textit{universal rejection}.
+Moreover, our empirical ablation on $\rho$ selection identifies $\rho = -0.5$ as the optimal value; while stricter penalties yield marginal gains in solvable accuracy, they significantly impair unsolvable detection capabilities, making this value the most effective trade-off.
+We refer to this penalty mechanism as $P$ in our subsequent experimental analysis and tables.
 (3) For \textit{Error-Detect Reasoning ($0$)} on unsolvable instances, such as hallucinating a solution instead of outputting \texttt{unsolvable}, the model receives a neutral reward. \paragraph{Reward for Difficulty Calibration ($R_{\text{cal}}$).} When the model outputs the specific refusal token (e.g., \texttt{beyond my capabilities}), we regulate refusal via a \textit{target accuracy threshold} $\tau \in [0,1]$.
 During each RL rollout, we compute the empirical accuracy $\beta$ of the current group:

 The calibration reward is then defined as:

 The term $(\tau - \beta)$ quantifies the gap between desired and actual reliability.
 This yields a dynamic incentive: when the model's reasoning capability is insufficient ($\beta < \tau$), the reward becomes positive, \textbf{promoting refusal}; conversely, when performance is strong ($\beta > \tau$), it turns negative, thus \textbf{discouraging refusal} on tasks within its capability.